slviajero/tinybasic/MANUAL.md

 outputs 65.

+The operator % calculates the integer divisions modulus.
+Example:

+B=A%2

+to test divisibility.

 ### INPUT

 INPUT accepts a list of string constants and variable.
 String constants are output and variable request a user input.
 A "?" prompt is only displayed if not string constant has been supplied.
 Example:

 INPUT "Input a number", A

+INPUT "First number: ", A, "Second number: ", B

 Unlike MS BASIC comma separated lists cannot be used as input values.